belindal/discrete-active-learning-coref/README.md

-# active-learning-coref
-Active learning for coreference resolution
+# Active learning for coreference resolution using discrete annotation

 ### Setup